 Mutual of Omaha

-USAA is only available to military members, veterans and their immediate family.
+USAA is only available to military members, veterans and their immediate family, but provides life insurance policies worthy of consideration for those who qualify for coverage.
 Most standard life insurance policies do not pay a death benefit if the insured dies from an act of war.
-USAA is the shining exception to this practice, providing specific coverage to service members while they are deployed.
+USAA is an exception to this practice, providing specific coverage to service members while they are deployed.
 This coverage can be purchased on top of the group term life insurance that all members of the military can get through the government.
 USAA’s policies can also pay out an additional $100,000 of benefits for service members up to age 35 who marry or have children.
 In fact, all of the service member’s children can be added to the policy for less than an additional $8 per month.

 How to find the best term life insurance company for you